Insulin (medication): Methods of administration

 Unlike many medicines, insulin cannot be taken orally at the present time.
 Like nearly all other proteins introduced into the gastrointestinal tract, it is reduced to fragments (single amino acid components), whereupon all activity is lost.
 There has been some research into ways to protect insulin from the digestive tract, so that it can be administered in a pill.
 So far this is entirely experimental.

 Subcutaneous

 Insulin is usually taken as subcutaneous injections by single-use syringes with needles, an insulin pump, or by repeated-use insulin pens with needles.
 People who wish to reduce repeated skin puncture of insulin injections often use an injection port in conjunction with syringes.

 The use of subcutaneous injections of insulin is designed to mimic the natural physiological cycle of insulin secretion, while taking into account the various properties of the formulations used such as half-life, onset of action, and duration of action.
 In many people, both a rapid- or short-acting insulin product as well as an intermediate- or long-acting product are used to decrease the amount of injections per day.
-In some, insulin injections may be combined with other injection therapy such as GLP-1 receptor agonists.
+In some, insulin injections may be combined with other injection therapy such as incretin mimetics (eg, semaglutide).
 Cleansing of the injection site and injection technique are required to ensure effective insulin therapy.